-Instruction in a laboratory environment concentrating on practical medical skills and critical thinking abilities.
+Application of emergency medical procedures.
+This course was designed to be repeated multiple times to improve student proficiency.
+Instruction conducted in a laboratory environment concentrating on practical medical skills and critical thinking abilities.
 Topics include a variety of skills appropriate to the student's training level.
 Required verifications of specific skills may be included.
 Prerequisites: Must have current Texas EMT certification.
-Successful completion of BIOL 1404, HPRS 1206, EMSP 1438, EMSP 1456, EMSP 1455, EMSP 1455, EMSP 1455, EMSP 1451, EMSP 2434, and EMSP 2348.
+Successful completion of BIOL 1404, HPRS 1206, EMSP 1438, EMSP 1456, EMSP 2137, EMSP 1455, EMSP 1161, EMSP 2434, and EMSP 2348.
 Semester Hours 2 (6 clinical hrs/wk)